kvmilos/Information-Theory-Project/report.md

 #### 2.3.6 Zipf’s Law Analysis

 I investigated Zipf’s Law by plotting the log–log relationship between word rank and frequency.
-The fitted power-law exponent (\(\alpha\)) and \(R^2\) were computed for each natural group.
+The fitted power-law exponent ($\alpha$) and $R^2$ were computed for each natural group.
 For example, for the *Cuisine* grouping, the fitted values were computed separately for each cuisine.

 ### 2.4 [References for Information Theory]